aflin/rampart_docs/source/rampart-main.rst

 Example creating a C module
 """""""""""""""""""""""""""

-A module can also be written in C.  When exporting from C, the module should return a :green:`Function` or an :green:`Object` which may contain functions and/or other JavaScript variables.
+A module can also be written in C.  Below is an example where the filename is ``times3.c``:

-Example (where filename is ``times3.c``):

 .. code-block:: C